Community Engagement and Research

 CERP faculty advisors have extensive experience in designing and conducting community-based studies and outreach activities in partnership with local communities.
 We provide a multidisciplinary perspective and our advisors represent the fields of medicine, health education and behavior, health outcomes research, sociology and epidemiology and are from the Colleges of Medicine, Public Health and Health Professions, Dentistry and Nursing.
 Our faculty advisors provide review and consultation of protocols and recommend potential collaborators in academic and community settings.

 The CERP has Community Advisory Boards (CABs) in Jacksonville and Gainesville and is establishing one in Orlando.
 The CABs are available to provide feedback about community-based projects for faculty, students and CERP health care and community partners.
-The CERP also has Community Research Associates in Gainesville, Jacksonville, Orlando and Tallahassee to work with faculty and local communities in designing and conducting community-based studies.
+The CERP also has a Community Research Associate in Jacksonville to work with faculty and local communities in designing and conducting community-based studies.

 Research Networks, Programs & Projects